TheDoctorRAB/igem/mcnp-master-input-files/current/README.md

 Subdirectories are concrete container thickness.

-In the plate thickness fol
+In the plate thickness folder

 If there is a new wt% of B10 or B4C add them to the files here and just comment out.